Fermionic dynamics on a trapped-ion quantum computer beyond exact classical simulation: Methods

 \subsection{Error mitigation}

 We implement three main techniques to improve the quality of our experimental results (see \cref{sec:errormitigation} for further details and validation).

 The first of these is an error suppression technique known as \emph{Pauli pseudo-twirling} \cite{pseudo-twirling,quantinuum}.
 Pseudo-twirling is a variant of the well-known twirling technique, which is based on the idea that the primary source of error on many quantum circuit platforms -- and in particular on ion traps -- is two-qubit gates.
-Systematic errors on these gates can be reduced and converted into incoherent errors by conjugating each gate with operators that commute with them.
+Systematic errors on these gates can be reduced and converted into incoherent errors by conjugating each gate with Paulis and actively flipping the sign of the gate generator when it anti-commutes with the conjugate Pauli.

 The second technique is an error mitigation method known as \emph{Training with Fermionic Linear Optics (TFLO)}~\cite{tflo}.
 This method uses the fact that quantum circuits consisting solely of so-called fermionic linear optics (FLO) operations can be efficiently simulated classically.
 This allows data sets of noisy and exact observable values to be prepared, enabling the inference of a map between exact and noisy data, thus allowing the effect of noise on a given observable to be inverted.
-This map can then be applied to experimental data, which is not classically simulable, expecting the error behaviour to be similar.
-Time evolution of the Fermi-Hubbard model is particularly well suited to the TFLO technique, since the quantum circuit for simulating time dynamics is FLO in the case $U=0$.
-As the initial state we consider is not a Gaussian state, standard classical simulation techniques~\cite{terhal02} do not apply.
+This map can then be applied to experimental data, which is not classically simulable, with the expectation that the error behaviour will be similar.
+Time-evolution of the Fermi-Hubbard model is particularly well suited to the TFLO technique, since the quantum circuit for simulating time dynamics is FLO in the case $U=0$.
+As the initial state we consider is not a Gaussian state, standard classical FLO computational techniques~\cite{terhal02} do not apply.
 We are nevertheless able to develop efficient classical algorithms for computing low-weight observables for the output of our experiment (see \cref{sec:nearflo}), allowing these to be computed exactly in seconds.
 We expect that high-weight observables (and also sampling from measurement outcomes) will require exponential cost, albeit lower than in the $U=4$ case.
 Thus, to mitigate errors in high-weight observables, we use an alternative technique where training data is produced using tensor network techniques for short times, which are expected to be accurate in that regime.